 <payload> is an optional element used to include the payload of the V2X message as specified in ETSI TS 102 965 [18].

 <message-reception-ind> is an optional element used to indicate that a reception report is required to be sent.

+<message-reception-uri> is an optional element to indicate the destination URI of a requested reception report, and includes a URI as specified in IETF RFC 2616 [19].

 <TMGI> is a mandatory element encoded as specified in 3GPP TS 24.008 [6] excluding the Temporary mobile group identity IEI and the length of Temporary mobile group identity IE contents.